Benin liberalizes abortion law | DW | 10.11.2021

 This makes Benin a rarity in Africa.
 Only South Africa, Mozambique, Zambia, Ethiopia, Guinea-Bissau and Tunisia have relatively liberal abortion laws, according to the Center for Reproductive Rights, a global advocacy organization.

-Under Benin's previous abortion law, which was passed in 2003, a woman can only terminate the pregnancy if her life is at risk, if the pregnancy is a result of incest or rape or if the unborn child has a particularly serious medical condition.
+Under Benin's previous abortion law, which was passed in 2003, a woman can only terminate the pregnancy if her life is at risk, if the pregnancy is a result of incest or rape, or if the fetus has a particularly serious medical condition.

-But abortions were still carried out "all the time," despite being illegal, said Claudia.
+But abortions were still carried out "all the time," despite being illegal, Claudia said.

-Claudia hesitates for a moment before telling the story of her cousin, who accidentally fell pregnant.
+Claudia hesitates for a moment before telling the story of her cousin, who accidentally became pregnant.

 "We were very young.
 There was no question of her having a child, it wouldn't have been possible because of her parents and the financial situation," she said.